 Jump Start Your Semester

 Offered to all at the beginning of each semester: If you're looking for some new ways to implement positive study habits to kick off the semester, this is the workshop for you.
 We'll cover time management, study skills, and more!
-Come with your schedules and calendars, and we can get you on the right track for the spring.
+Come with your schedules and calendars, and we can get you on the right track for the semester.

 Time Management Strategies